Nadine2016/knative/deploy-job.md

 ### Viewing job logs from the console
 {: #view-joblogs-ui}

-Access logs for jobs that are run in the console from your job definition page or from your job run details page.
 Coligo uses {{site.data.keyword.la_full}} for log management capabilities.
+You can access logs for jobs that are run in the console  from your job details page.

 #### Enabling job logs from the console
- {: #enable-joblog-ui}
+{: #enable-joblogs-ui}

 If you want to view logs for your job from the console, enable logging before you run your job.
-Coligo uses {{site.data.keyword.la_full}} for log management capabilities.

-You only need to enable logging for Coligo one time per region for your account.
+You only need to enable logging for Coligo one time per region, per account.
 {: important}

-1. Navigate to your job definition page.
+1. After running a job using your job definition, the system displays the status of the instances of your job on the job details page.
 If logging capabilities are not set, the **Add logging** option is displayed.
-When logging capabilties are set, the job definition page displays **Logging** instead of **Add logging**.
+When logging capabilties are set, the job details page displays **Launch logging** instead of **Add logging**.
 2. Click **Add logging** on the job definition page to create a log instance for your region.
 3. From the LogDNA page, specify a region, review pricing information and select your plan, and review LogDNA resource information.